noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/295 Current Games/11 Weeping City/11.03 Notes/WC Calendar.md

 i: i know it's empty, and the only feasible place in the city
 eos: but why is it so empty?
 i: ghost stories.
+e: ghost stories often have real things behind them. just a word of warning.
 i: we're planning on hitting the clearing that's pretty close to the cavern wall
 eos: what if there was a distraction at house shalvyl